SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Obesity hypoventilation syndrome (OHS) is another breathing disorder that can affect people diagnosed with obesity, especially those with a BMI higher than 50.
 Although experts don’t know the cause of OHS, research suggests that OHS also develops because of the strain that obesity can place on the body’s respiratory system.

 More than 90% of people who have obesity hypoventilation syndrome also have obstructive sleep apnea.
-Accordingly, there’s usually an overlap in symptoms between OSA and OHS, such as daytime sleepiness and loud snoring.
+Accordingly, there’s usually an overlap between symptoms of OSA and OHS, such as daytime sleepiness and loud snoring.

 Sleep Apnea and Obesity in Children

-An estimated 1% to 5% of children have obstructive sleep apnea and children who have enlarged tonsils or obesity are most at risk.
-A large study suggests that children with obesity may be four to five times more likely to develop OSA compared to children without obesity.
+An estimated 1% to 5% of children have obstructive sleep apnea, and children who have enlarged tonsils or obesity are most at risk.
+Research suggests that children with obesity may be four to five times more likely to develop OSA compared to children without obesity.

 Obesity in children and adolescents can also be measured using BMI, but their results are interpreted differently than for adults.
 Because body fat can change drastically during youth, the BMI of a child or adolescent is usually compared to the BMI of others who share the same age and sex.